lucaerculiani/towards-visual-semantics/README.md

 How to run the code
 ------------

-1- Download and unzip the dataset

-2 - Create a python conda environment using environment.yml and activate it
+1 - Create a python conda environment using environment.yml and activate it

-3- Run runexp.sh
+2- Run runexp.sh

 The plots will appear in the folder `outputs/`